25/26 Trade Deadline Analysis

 - This trade is an absolutely devastating development for Jackson squads.
 The best-case scenario for Jackson going forward is that he plays somewhat limited minutes and is in and out of the Jazz’s lineup.
 The most realistic scenario is that he is limited for the next few weeks before being shut down.
 This trade will not change the Jazz’s goals for the season.
 Sell Jackson for whatever you can.
 Aim for a top-75 player and see if you get any interest.
 You may not.
 At this point, I would be willing to settle for most top-100 players.
 I would not recommend trading for Jackson, even if you are a borderline playoff team that needs help now and can’t afford to worry about March.
 With the Jazz currently having just the sixth-best odds of winning the lottery, the shennangians could start immediately.

-- Jackson and Landale coming in is bad news for Jusuf Nurkic’s short-term value.
+- Jackson coming in is bad news for Jusuf Nurkic’s short-term value.
 Nurkic was a lock to eventually be shut down, but it did seem like he had at least a couple more weeks of useful lines in him.
 Now, both his short-term and long-term value look very weak.
-Hold until Jackson and Landale debut, and then move on.
+Hold until we see the minutes drop.

 - The Grizzlies moving Jackson signals that a rebuild is coming.
 Ja Morant is now very likely to be either traded or eventually shut down if the Grizzlies can’t find a taker.
 Ty Jerome now has a good chance of being a major difference-maker down the stretch.
 He is a run-don’t-walk add in all leagues.
 Jerome is an elite per-minute producer who can be a top-100 player in a mid-20s role.
 In a 30+ MPG role, he will be a monster.
 Scotty Pippen Jr. will also be worth a flier in deeper settings once he’s healthy.
 Pippen will be behind Jerome, but if Ja is out of the picture, he should play enough to be at least a strong deep league option.